Contact Us

 What is the Role of a Technical Co-Founder?

-A technical co-founder is a startup partner that helps create relevant digital products by providing valuable tech-based skills and insights.
+A technical co-founder is a startup partner who helps create relevant digital products.
+This is a person who provides valuable tech-based skills and insights.

 Ideally, this individual should be very committed to taking responsibility for all development and maintenance projects and have in-depth knowledge of the processes involved here.

-When Can You Manage Without a Technical Co-Founder?
+When Can You Manage a Startup Without A Tech Cofounder?

-You can hire a workforce of programmers with in-depth knowledge of the process of creating your desired minimum-viable product.
+You can hire a software engineer with in-depth knowledge of the process of creating your desired minimum viable product.

 There are multiple hiring models to consider.
 However, it’s best to hire a dedicated development team that can work laser-focused on your MVP, within a stipulated time frame.

-Dedicated teams are ideal as they can be made to work for a short timeframe, fitting the object of the MVP.
+Dedicated teams are ideal as they can be made to work for a short timeframe, fitting the objective of the MVP.

 Use No-code Platforms

-No-code platforms are easy-to-use software systems that provide a template for non-technical users to execute software without coding.
+No-code platforms are easy-to-use software systems that provide a template for non-technical users to execute software without technical knowledge required.

 These platforms use drag-and-drop features, allowing builders to visualize the entire implementation process and quickly determine the user experience.